Replaces Old AP Computer Science AB Course

 - Built-in data types, including strings, lists, tuples, sets, and dictionaries

 - Iterators, generator expressions, and list comprehensions

 - Random numbers, timing, and unit test modules

-To be eligible, you must have completed a CS1-equivalent course of the AP CS A course/exam with a 4 or better, and you must enroll in a data structures or independent computer science course at your high school in Spring 2019 that you can take in conjunction with the IIT course.
+To be eligible, you must have completed a CS1-equivalent course of the AP CS A course/exam with a score of 5, or a score of 4 with your Computer Science teacher recommendation, and you must enroll in a data structures or independent computer science course at your high school in Spring 2020 that you can take in conjunction with the IIT course.
 We estimate the time commitment for a student is six to ten hours per week.
 Please note that some universities will not accept the IIT credit for this course unless you have Introductory Programming credit from the AP CS A exam.